oroinc/documentation/user/back-office/customers/customer-users/index.rst

 Impersonate a Customer User
 ---------------------------

 .. hint:: This feature is available in the Enterprise edition since OroCommerce v4.1.0.
-To check which application version you are running, see the :ref:`system Information <system-information>`.
+To check which application version you are running, see the :ref:`system information <system-information>`.

 For troubleshooting purposes, user impersonation allows back-office users with the **Impersonate User** :ref:`role capability <admin-capabilities>` to access and operate the OroCommerce storefront as if they were logged in as a specific customer user.
 Such back-office user is redirected to the website assigned to the customer user that they are impersonating (i.e. the website where the customer user registered).